HL1700/Analyst/README.md

 # Analyst
-i suggest you download all files
+I suggest you download all files